Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 What can I do to help manage my child's intoeing?

 - Do not use any corrective devices unless directed.
-Shoes, shoe inserts, or cables do not help fix the problem.
+Shoe inserts and cables do not help fix the problem.
 They can also make it hard for your child to play and walk.
-Do not use any of these devices unless your child's healthcare provider tells you to.

 - Ask about your child's activities.
 Ask if your older child can do activities such as sports.
-He may need to wait if intoeing causes him to trip.
+He or she may need to wait if intoeing causes him or her to trip.

 When should I contact my child's healthcare provider?

-- Your child develops a limp when he walks.
+- Your child develops a limp when he or she walks.